robitalec/ScaleInMultilayerNetworks/paper/manuscript.utf8.md

 <!-- Figure: metrics by social scale -->
-(ref:socres) Varying scale in spatial distance threshold.
-For each spatial distance threshold (100 - 1000 m by steps of 100 m), multilayer networks were constructed of caribou social associations (*Rangifer tarandus*, n = `r DT[, uniqueN(get(idcol))]` females) on Fogo Island, Newfoundland between `r DT[, format(min(datetime), '%F')]` and `r DT[, format(max(datetime), '%F')]` across three habitat classes (forage, forest, and open).
-Graph strength (mean of individuals in bold) showed a sharp increase between 5 m and 100 m for all habitat classes.
-After 100 m, graph strength continued to increase at a slower rate.
-Open and forage layers showed higher variation in graph strength between individuals while the forest layer had less variation and lower mean graph strength.

 <!-- Figure: metrics by land cover resolution -->
-(ref:lcres) Varying spatial scale of land cover raster.
-For each land cover resolution (5, 25, 50, 75, 100, 250 and 500 m), multilayer networks were constructed of caribou social associations (*Rangifer tarandus*, n = `r DT[, uniqueN(get(idcol))]` females) on Fogo Island, Newfoundland between `r DT[, format(min(datetime), '%F')]` and `r DT[, format(max(datetime), '%F')]` across three habitat classes (forage, forest, and open).
-A, B, C) Three land cover rasters: the original resolution (30 m) and two aggregated rasters (500 m and 1000 m).
-D) Edge overlap of habitat layers across spatial resolutions.
-Open and forest layers show consistent edge overlap with increasing spatial resolution while forage shows a sharp decline in edge overlap between 30 m and 600 m.
-Above 600 m, the forage layers are stable.
-E) Graph strength (mean of individuals in bold) within habitat layers across spatial resolution.
-Forage layers showed high variation in graph strength with many individuals dropping to 0 after 500 m and others increasing with spatial resolution.
-Open layers and forest layers were relatively stable across spatial resolutions, with higher mean graph strength in open compared to forest.

 <!-- Figure: metrics by number of observations -->
 <!-- TODO: update to temp -->
-(ref:nobs) Varying scale in number of observations.
-Multilayer networks were generated using a  sample number of observations (10 - 1000 observations by steps of 10) of caribou social associations (*Rangifer tarandus*, n = `r DT[, uniqueN(get(idcol))]` females) on Fogo Island, Newfoundland between `r DT[, format(min(datetime), '%F')]` and `r DT[, format(max(datetime), '%F')]` across three habitat classes (forage, forest, and open).
-A) Graph strength was highly variable at low number of observations (less than 100) for all habitat layers and relatively stable after 200 observations.
-B) Edge overlap increased for all habitat layers with increasing number of observations.
-Open and forage layers had higher edge overlap than forest layers.
-C) Multidegree increased for all individuals with increasing number of observations.
-Individuals showed high variability (`r nobs[nobs == max(nobs), paste(range(multideg), collapse = ' - ')]`) at the maximal number of observations (1000).

 <!-- Figure: Time window -->
 (ref:temp) Varying temporal scale in multilayer networks.
-Multilayer networks were generated of caribou social associations (*Rangifer tarandus*, n = `r DT[, uniqueN(get(idcol))]` females) on Fogo Island, Newfoundland within ordinal time windows (20 ordinal sample periods of 35-36 days) between `r DT[, format(min(datetime), '%F')]` and `r DT[, format(max(datetime), '%F')]`.
+Multilayer networks were generated of caribou social associations (*Rangifer tarandus*, n = 21 females) on Fogo Island, Newfoundland within ordinal time windows (20 ordinal sample periods of 35-36 days) between 2017-04-21 and 2019-03-27.
 A) Edge overlap across time windows showed two periods of low overlap (time windows 2-5 and 12-15), and three periods of high overlap (time windows 1, 6-11, 15-20).
 B) Ordinal network layers showing unweighted edges between individuals within time windows.
 Like edge overlap, individuals were more connected in time window 1, 6-11, and 15-20, compared to 2-5 and 12-15.
 C) Graph strength within time windows showing individuals as thin grey lines and mean across individuals as thick grey lines.
 Graph strength peaked in time window 9, with noticeable higher strength than the following year.

 <!-- TODO: a bit more for g strength? -->